 3. Travel-friendly yoga mat, or yoga towel

 If you’re low on available real estate in your luggage, a travel-friendly yoga mat will help you save space.
 There are foldable options, but it’s important to remember that this space-saving alternative does come with a caveat — these mats are thinner than the average yoga mat.
 If you need a little extra cushion, consider adding a yoga towel on top of your mat.
-This option from Yogitotes on Athleta’s website has silicon backing to prevent slipping.
+This option from Maduka has silicon backing to prevent slipping.

 Crystals can serve a multitude of purposes — to lay with in savasana for clarity and calming, to place on your mat to feel grounded and connected to the new space you’re practicing in, to meditate with pre or post-practice.
 It’s easy to feel a little lost when traveling, and the right crystal may be the perfect companion to keep you feeling centered.
 Check out Energy Muse for a complete collection.

 You’re bound to be inspired when you take your practice somewhere new.
-Traveling with a journal such as Practice You will help you record new perspectives gained from time on and off the mat.
+Traveling with a journal such as this will help you record new perspectives gained from time on and off the mat.

 6. Palo Santo wood